JetBrains/guide/site/go/tutorials/bookstore_rest_api/data_models/index.md

 In this Go struct, we have the following fields:

 - `gorm.Model` - this is an embedded field.
 It means that the Book struct includes all the fields defined in GORM.
-- `Id` - This is an integer (int64) field that represents the unique identifier of a book.
 - `Title` - This is a string field representing the title of a book.
 - `ISBN` - This is another string field which stands for International Standard Book Number.
 - `Image` - This is a string that might contain a link or path to the image of the book cover.
 - `PublicationDate` - This is of type `time.Time`, storing the book's publication date.

 Each field is tagged with `json:"<name>"`, indicating how the field should be marshalled/unmarshalled when encoding/decoding JSON.
-So, when this struct is encoded into JSON, the field `Id` will be represented as `"id"` in the JSON object.
-Similarly, when decoding JSON data into this struct, the decoder will expect a field named `"id"` and will assign its value to the `Id` field of the struct.
+So, when this struct is encoded into JSON, the field `Title` will be represented as `"title"` in the JSON object.
+Similarly, when decoding JSON data into this struct, the decoder will expect a field named `"title"` and will assign its value to the `Title` field of the struct.

 ```go
 type BookParams struct {